Social Interactions Models with Latent Structures: Introduction

 This paper proceeds as follows.
 In Section \ref{sec:Model}, we introduce the heterogeneous binary choice model with latent cluster structures and social interactions and propose the estimation algorithm which combines NPL and C-Lasso.
 Section \ref{sec:large_sample_results} establishes asymptotic properties of the proposed method.
-Monte Carlo experiments are conducted in Section \ref{sec:MC} to illustrate the finite performance in classification consistency and the quality of the estimates.
+We conduct Monte Carlo experiments in Section \ref{sec:MC} to illustrate the finite sample performance in classification consistency and the quality of the estimates.
 Using the Add Health dataset, Section \ref{sec:empirical_application} presents the empirical results on the peer effects among students across different schools in their choices toward risky behaviors.
 The last section concludes.
-Proofs are rendered in Appendices \ref{appendix} and \ref{appendix-lemmas}.
+We present proofs in Appendices \ref{appendix} and \ref{appendix-lemmas}.